MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: MTraining

 \section{MTraining}

-Building on the analysis in \S\ref{sec:motivation}, we propose \method{} to accelerate distributed training of ultra-long-context LLMs. \method{} comprises three components: 1) Dynamic Sparse Training Pattern, tailored for the highly dynamic sparsity observed during training; 2) Balanced Sparse Ring Attention, which uses a stripe-based layout to address worker- and step-level imbalance; 3) Hierarchical Sparse Ring Attention, which leverages heterogeneous intra-/inter-node bandwidth in the InfiniteBranch topology for efficient sparse communication.
+Building on the analysis in \S\ref{sec:motivation}, we propose \method{} to accelerate distributed training of ultra-long-context LLMs. \method{} comprises three components: 1) \emph{Distributed Sparse Index Approximating}, tailored for distributed training with dynamic sparse index building; 2) \emph{Balanced Sparse Ring Attention}, which applies a stripe-based layout to address worker- and step-level imbalance; 3) \emph{Hierarchical Sparse Ring Attention}, which leverages hierarchical ring topology to overlap the communication on heterogeneous intra-/inter-node media in cross-node scenarios.